Active Faculty Members

 Kait Pinder (English)

-My primary areas of research are Canadian literature, modernism, and literary theory.
-In particular, my work examines how Canadian authors use the novel as a structure for critical thought and philosophical debate.
-I am also interested in how aesthetic forms “think” about political and social relations, and how the post-critical and New Formalist movements in contemporary literary theory offer new ways of understanding the intersections between art and politics.
-My current research projects study the debates about individualism taking place in the Canadian modernist novel in the early twentieth century and Leonard Cohen’s unexpected appearances in political commentaries today.
-I am happy to work with students who are also perplexed and preoccupied by the relationship between literature and politics, by questions of artistic form, by the recent post-critical turn in theory, or by the arts in Canada.
+My primary areas of research are Canadian literature, the twentieth-century novel, and literary theory.
+In particular, my work examines how novelists use form, style, and genre to voice critical thought and philosophical debate.
+I am also interested in how aesthetic forms “think” about political and social relations.
+Currently, I am writing an introduction to feminisms and Canadian literature as well as a literary history of the impostor syndrome.
+I am happy to work with students who are also perplexed and preoccupied by the relationship between literature and politics, by questions of artistic form, and by representations of twentieth-century therapeutic discourses.

 Marc Ramsay (Philosophy)